 Looking to Get Promoted?
 Here’s Why You Need Both Soft and Hard Accountability To Make It Happen

 Just like most things in life, striking a balance is key!
-And responsibility and accountability are no different.
-It’s necessary to have a balance between soft and hard accountability - to ensure the right level of responsibility takes place.
+And accountability is no different.
+It’s necessary to have a balance between soft and hard accountability.
 Let’s break these two down in terms of getting promoted:

 Soft accountability: When seeking a promotion, your mindset is just as important as your output.
 My mantra is: ‘’you have to operate like you’re already at the next level.’’
 For example, if you’re a senior manager who wants to get promoted to a director, you have to operate like one - well before the promotion takes place.
 Leaders generally notice when people are stepping up - and these observations will help when it comes to getting promoted.
 Secondly, you have to combine this with good working relationships.
 Most importantly, have to have a group of supporters in the company who are singing your praises.
 I’ve never seen anyone get promoted without this.
 You could be a rockstar at your job, but if people think you’re unpleasant to work with, it will easily sink your career.
 Striking the balance between doing the best at your job and treating your colleagues with respect and kindness is what you need to aim for.

 Increasing Accountability for Teams: My Three Step Process

 When I come into a company to lead a team, there are three phases that I generally implement in order to make accountability happen:

 - Unify the team: gather everyone with a strong collective goal in mind and outline the steps that you will take to achieve success.
 Outline the ways in which you and your team will hold yourself accountable and the steps you will take to do so.